Narrative Archetypes/The Pyrrhic Arc

 Not to Be Confused With

-Not The Crucible (Tapasya), which has even higher Pa weight and is structurally about endurance rather than plot completion.
+Not The Crucible (Tapasya), which has even higher Crisis weight and is structurally about endurance rather than plot completion.
 The Pyrrhic Arc completes its plot; The Crucible asks what the ordeal costs the protagonist as a person.

 How to Write in This Archetype